Search over 800 topics on CostHelper.com

 • Granite flooring should be installed by someone trained and experienced with granite flooring.
 The Marble Institute of America discusses all types of natural stone flooring, offering tips for selecting and working with any natural stone contractor, and a directory of natural stone companies.

 • Get several estimates, asking about the training and experience of the installers, the materials to be used, performance warranties, and the length of time required to complete the project.
 Request (and confirm) references, and ask to see examples of recently completed projects.
-Make sure the contractor is properly bonded, insured and licensed (state licensing requirements vary), and check for any complaints with the Better Business Bureau.
+Make sure the contractor is properly bonded, insured and licensed (state licensing requirements vary).

 Square Feet: Color: